Prize rules & regulations

 Helping people to grow to love contemporary art is a crucial part of Erarta Museum’s mission; in keeping with it, Erarta will encourage the viewers to select their favourite artwork according to their own choices and preferences.
 Erarta Museum will curate the contestants’ exhibition (select the exhibits and stage the actual show), but will not take part in determining the winners or invite other experts from the professional community to do so.

-The exhibition will be held from 9 February through 11 June 2023 at Erarta’s main exhibition space and will showcase 50 creations by our contemporaries selected by the museum out of the entire pool of works submitted by the contesting artists.
-The show will be accompanied by two rounds of viewer voting: on 10 April, 10 artworks will be shortlisted based on the outcome of the viewers’ secret ballot vote, while on the show’s closing date the results of the viewers’ open public vote will be announced.
-The 2.5 million rubles of prize money will be distributed among the creators of the top 10 artworks according to the same principle:
+The exhibition will be held from 9 February through 11 June 2023 at Erarta’s main exhibition space and will showcase 61 creations by our contemporaries selected by the museum out of the entire pool of works submitted by the contesting artists.
+The show will be accompanied by two rounds of viewer voting: on 10 April, 10 artworks will be shortlisted based on the outcome of the viewers’ secret ballot vote, while on 8 June the results of the viewers’ open public vote will be announced.
+The 2.5 million rubles of prize money will be distributed among the creators of the top 10 artworks according to the same principle: in proportion to the number of viewer votes received.
+Every viewer shall have one vote for each round.
+Anyone wishing to assure themselves of the fair and unbiased nature of the vote will be able to do so after all voting procedures are complete.

 Erarta Museum will have no power over the vote whatsoever.
 The 700,000 rubles worth of prize money will be distributed among the viewers deemed by Erarta to be the most committed to and creative in supporting their favourite artworks.